 The curriculum is completed by a programme of guidance and enrichment activities.
 Students are guided by their Form Tutors in a weekly timetabled session and on a one-to-one basis by their Senior Tutor.
-The core enrichment activities undertaken by all students are work shadowing, the Management Conference and the Religious Education Conference.
+In addition to this, Personal Development lessons are delivered by a subject specialist.
+The core guidance and enrichment activities undertaken by all students are work experience, Skills and Choices sessions and the Ethics, Philosophy and Religion Conference.
 There are many more optional opportunities in sport, music, drama, debating, overseas visits and exchanges and one-off competitions.